 I decided to switch to Brave for more than one good reason, but only after I tested it for a few days.
 For whatever reason, Google Chrome (and its open-source cousin, Chromium) uses more memory than Brave.
 I’m not sure, but I believe it gets worse on pages with more ads and tracking cookies.
 I have to leave some websites before they completely load or I will completely run out of memory.

 I have an applet on my taskbar that shows how much of the 4 gigabytes of memory I’m using.
 It stays low until I fire up a web browser.
 With Chrome/Chromium, it always rises above 50 percent and usually goes much higher.
 With Brave, I’ve yet to see it rise above 50 percent.
 I thought about using Vivaldi again but it seem like it’s always a work in progress.

 The most interesting thing about Brave is the way it changes the way usage is monetized.
-You don’t have to have a website to earn a little money (update: this changed in September or October 2019 - you don’t need one now).
+You need a website to earn a little money (update: this changed in September or October 2019 - you don’t need one now).